VQAssessment/DOVER/README.md

 :sparkles: Arxiv Preprint Link: [abs](arxiv.org/abs/2211.04894), [pdf](arxiv.org/pdf/2211.04894).
 :sparkles: We will add an appendix about more technical details soon!

-The first attempt to disentangle the VQA problem.
+The first attempt to disentangle the VQA problem into aesthetic and technical quality evaluations.
-Official code for paper *"Disentangling Aesthetic and Technical Effects for Video Quality Assessment of User Generated Content"*.
+Official code for ArXiv Preprint Paper *"Disentangling Aesthetic and Technical Effects for Video Quality Assessment of User Generated Content"*.